 AVAILABLE 24/7 | FREE CONSULTATION

 The Constitution of the United States gives individuals the right to bear arms under the Second Amendment.
-But, in matters involving known dangerous individuals, the court has ways of removing guns from their possession if they pose an imminent danger to themselves or to another person.
+But, in matters involving known dangerous individuals, the court and the law have ways of removing guns from their possession if they pose an imminent danger to themselves or another person.

-Given the recent attention on gun violence and widespread calls for further protection from dangerous individuals, many states have implemented what are called “red flag laws” empowering law enforcement agencies to more easily confiscate firearms from those who have been deemed “dangerous.”
-As of September 1, 2019, New Jersey effected red flag laws of its own.
+Given the recent attention to gun violence and widespread calls for further protection from dangerous individuals, many states have implemented what is called “red flag laws” empowering law enforcement agencies to more easily confiscate firearms from those who have been deemed “dangerous.”
+As of September 1, 2019, New Jersey enacted red flag laws of its own.

-If you have been the subject of an emergency protective order under New Jersey’s Extreme Risk Protective Order Act, the red flag law lawyers at Lustberg Law Offices can help you understand and defend your rights under the law.
+If you have been the subject of an emergency protective order under New Jersey’s Extreme Risk Protective Order Act, our team of New Jersey criminal defense lawyers at Lustberg Law Offices can help you understand and defend your rights under the law.
 While the initial order of protection against you may be temporary, unless you can convince the court that it was not justified, the final order can linger indefinitely.
 We can help you make your case before the court and ensure that your rights to bear a firearm are not taken from you.

 While the issue of gun ownership is a thorny one with two distinct sides and perspectives, the red flag laws have also been met with controversy on both sides of the coin.